icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [Fiddler AI](https://www.fiddler.ai) - The all-in-one AI Observability and Security platform for responsible AI.
 It provides monitoring, analytics, and centralized controls to operationalize ML, GenAI, and LLM applications with trust.
 Fiddler helps enterprises scale LLM and ML deployments to deliver high performance AI, reduce costs, and be responsible in governance.
 * [Maxim AI](https://getmaxim.ai) - The agent simulation, evaluation, and observability platform helping product teams ship their AI applications with the quality and speed needed for real-world use.
 * [Agentic Radar](https://github.com/splx-ai/agentic-radar) -  Open-source CLI security scanner for agentic workflows.
 Scans your workflow’s source code, detects vulnerabilities, and generates an interactive visualization along with a detailed security report.
 Supports LangGraph, CrewAI, n8n, OpenAI Agents, and more.
+* [Agentic Signal](https://github.com/code-forge-temple/agentic-signal) - Visual AI agent workflow automation platform with local LLM integration.
+Build intelligent workflows using drag-and-drop, no cloud required.
+* [ScribePal](https://github.com/code-forge-temple/scribe-pal) - Chrome extension that uses local LLMs to assist with writing and drafting responses based on the context of your open tabs.
+* [Local LLM NPC](https://github.com/code-forge-temple/local-llm-npc) - Godot 4.x asset that enables NPCs to interact with players using local LLMs for structured, offline-first learning conversations in games.
+* [Awesome Hugging Face Models](https://github.com/JehoshuaM/awesome-huggingface-models) - Curated list of top Hugging Face models for NLP, vision, and audio tasks with demos and benchmarks.

 <a name="books"></a>
 ## Books